wiicode/cybersecurity-framework/bronze-controls/byod-guidance.md

 Sometimes there may be multiple container applications from the same vendor, which appear as separate apps, but behave as if they were one container.

-In general, whilst a container application approach provides less control of whole device settings, it tends to offer stronger controls for you to protect and isolate corporate data from the user’s personal applications.
+In general, while a container application approach provides less control of whole device settings, it tends to offer stronger controls for you to protect and isolate corporate data from the user’s personal applications.
 Many container applications can, for example, prohibit copy and paste actions across the container boundary.

 Container apps also allow for some monitoring of the device, including checking operating system versions.